nthdimtech/nthdimtech-site/content/signet/downloads.md

 1. Download the DMG file: [signet-0.9.15.dmg](https://nthdimtech.com/downloads/signet-releases/0.9.15/macos/signet-0.9.15.dmg).
 1. Open the DMG file.
 1. Run Signet from the disk image or copy it to a permanent location of your choice (e.g. `/Applications` or `/Desktop`)

+{{% notice note %}}
+On MacOS Catalina (10.15) the OS may report a security exception when you try to open the application.
+After the error occurs you will be able to override it from your security and privacy settings.
+This occurs since our application is digitally signed but not yet notarized by Apple.
+{{% /notice %}}

 ## Past Binary Releases